MDMods/MuseDashMirror/README.md

 * TextGameObjectCreate class has ``CreateTextGameObject()`` method, which has 8 overloads.

-  * 4 of the reloads use string to find the parent GameObject in scene, and for the other 4 reloads you can pass the existing GameObject as parent.
+  * 4 of the overloads use string to find the parent GameObject in scene, and for the other 4 overloads you can pass the existing GameObject as parent.

   * The necessary parameters are:

     * The parent for the text GameObject
     * The GameObject name
     * The text of GameObject
     * The alignment (use TextAnchor enum)